 While pensions are not nearly as common as they once were, they are a very important part of the retirement plans for many of society’s most valued workers: teachers, police officers, fire fighters and more!
-However, it is surprisingly hard to find a reliable retirement calculator including pension.
+However, it is surprisingly hard to find a reliable retirement calculator with pension inputs.